davdane/MedicalReminder/readme.txt

 2-Unzip file provaApi in ../xampp/htdocs

-3-Compile in the folder "ionic-serve"
+3-Compile in the folder "ionic serve"

 4-Create DB "medical_reminder_test" and execute :